 Businesses also need to find ways to translate big data into meaningful answers.
 By this I mean small excerpts or summaries of information drawn from larger databases which are useful to individuals.

 Whether you’re a geek or a creative person, a techie or just a regular human being, you should be able to get the answers you need.
 People don’t huge spreadsheets of data.
-Sometimes, they need a single data point.
+Sometimes, they need a single point of information to make a decision.
 Sometimes they need the answer to a specific problem.

 Too often technology vendors talk about technology not about business outcomes.
 You are not your customer.
 You are not the user of the systems you build.
 An employee is not an entrepreneur.
 A manager doesn’t think like an accountant (or vice versa).